rohshall/podcaster-rs/README.md

 `list` shows the podcast episodes.
 It marks the ones which are not yet downloaded with `*`.
 `download` downloads the podcast episodes.
 `catchup` marks the podcast episodes as downloaded.
 This is useful when you are not interested in downloading the episodes after listing them.
 `play` plays the episodes downloaded.
 It uses the `player` from the config file.
 And it plays the latest episodes at the speed set by `playback_speed` from the config.
-Currently, this works only if the player is `mpv`.
+Currently, this works only if the player is `vlc`.